techbysj/AWS-IRE4-python_modules/TIFC1-PF-06 - Dictionaries/README.md

 ### Calling Values from a Dictionary

-You can see in the below example the syntax to retrieve values from the dictionary by specifying the key.
+You can see in the below example the syntax to retrieve items from the dictionary by specifying the key, and it's value is returned.

+We can also call the values from a dictionary within f-strings.

 ```py
 weasley = {